What we do

 Our lab is amongst the world's most advanced laboratories for mass spectrometry imaging.
 With state of the art equipment and a highly experienced staffs, we are developing enabling technology with unique ability to acquire cellular and molecularly specific images and to provide multiplexed information.
 Given a tissue sample, we are capable of high dimensional protein and RNA analysis without the need to digest the tissue into suspended single cells.
 We are the first lab in Asia who is equipped with this capability.

 3. Large-scale drug combination optimization

 We are interested in developing enabling techniques to facilitate the optimization of large-scale drug candidates for potent therapy.
 The techniques we are working on include Feedback System Control(FSC), Parabolic Response Surface(PRS) and Compressive Sensing.
 These techniques allow identification of effective drug combination therapies both for a population or individual with minimal experimental efforts.

 4. Portable bio-sensors for disease diagnosis

-We are developing portable bio-sensors with microfluidics, bio-electrocchemistry, hydrogel and surface modification skills for point-of care technologies(POCT).
-We have independent clean room, which is fully capable for regular micromachining process such as photolithography and 3D mold priting.
-The applications inclede circulating tumor cell(CTC) separation, portable PCR plaform, remote toxic gas detector, single-exosome analysis, etc.
+We are developing portable bio-sensors with microfluidics, bio-electrochemistry, hydrogel and surface modification skills for point-of care technologies(POCT).
+We have independent clean room, which is fully capable for regular micromachining process such as photolithography and 3D mold printing.
+The applications include circulating tumor cell(CTC) separation, portable PCR platform, remote toxic gas detector, single-exosome analysis, etc.